BrainCircuitsBehaviorLab/village/_sources/preparation/heartbeat.md.txt

 1. On your healthchecks.io dashboard, click on the **Integrations** tab at the top.
 2. Locate the **Telegram** option and click **Add Integration**.
 3. Follow the on-screen instructions provided by the healthchecks bot.
 It will prompt you to invite the healthchecks notification bot into your existing laboratory group chat and provide the same **Group Chat ID** you retrieved during the Telegram setup phase.
-4. Send a test notification from the dashboard to verify that the group chat receives the alert successfully.

 #### Phase 3: Update Your Village Settings
 1. Open a terminal on your Raspberry Pi and launch the application interface by typing `village`.